Dishing the DivineYum!

 Cover with a clean towel and let sit for 1 hour.
 The dough will probably flatten back out.
 Again, no stress folks.
 Remember – four year olds can make this!

 Working quickly, pull your pan out of the oven, sprinkle some flour on the bottom, and dump your wet dough into the pan.
 It’ll look ugly.
 That’s okay.
 Put the lid on it and put it back in the oven.
-Cook for 18 minutes.
+Cook for 20 minutes.
+Remove lid, raise the oven temperature to 500, and cook for 20 more minutes or until dark golden brown.

 Remove from oven and immediately remove bread from the pan.
 Let sit on a wire rack until cool.